 River to River Trail is a 127.5 mile moderately trafficked point-to-point trail located near Elizabethtown, Illinois that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 cross country skiing

 Trail starts at Elizabethtown on the Ohio River and ends at Devi's Backbone on the Mississippi River.
 Great way to experience the Shawnee National Forest in Southern Illinois.
 Passes through Plains, Bluffs, Bayous, and upland Forest.
 Beautiful scenery and lots of wildlife.
 Terrain is between easy to difficult.
 Multiple elevation changes throughout the trip.

 Great place in Southern IL to explore.
 Vast areas of different ecology's with many opportunities for wildlife viewing.
 Trail can be wide and paved with gravel in places down to barely a single wide dirt path with encroaching greenery on the sides.
 I hiked this trail every season and would say that late winter/early spring is best for the views before all the leaves grow back.
 I recommend planning extra time along the trail to explore the numerous side trails to different scenic areas.

 Fun first short thru hike for me.
 Not well blazed in many places and confusing to navigate, but rugged and rewarding.

 It was definitely fun, however it's easy to get lost.
 There are many other trails that branch off of the River to River.
 The trail isn't always well marked.